 Inserting the bounds \eqref{eq: bound on N E} and \eqref{eq: obtained bound on 1/D} into \eqref{eq: form of Z(x)} with $I=\Z$ yields

-where the last estimate follows from the fact that the number of eigenstates with localization center at distance $x$ from the origin grows at most quadratically with $x$, as stated in Appendix~\ref{sec: localization}.
+where the last estimate follows from the fact that the number of eigenstates with localization center at distance $x$ from the origin grows at most quadratically with $x$, as stated at the beginning of this section.
 The second term in the right hand side of the above expression will be bounded by a constant provided that

 We assume that this condition holds.
-Moreover, from the definition of $\ell_0$, the bound \eqref{eq: bound proba T l c} translates into
+Moreover, from the definition \eqref{eq: definition of l not} of $\ell_0$, the bound \eqref{eq: bound proba T l c} translates into